Fred Durst: Puddle of Mudd

 Due to the notoriety surrounding Puddle of Mudd receiving a record deal through Durst in 2000, the band was often asked in regards to their relationship with him.
 Wes Scantlin criticized Durst in an interview in 2004 with Canada's Chart magazine: "He doesn't write our songs, he doesn't produce our songs, he doesn't do anything for us.
 He doesn't do our videos anymore.
 He doesn't do anything for this band.
 I don't know what he's doing, I don't know what the guy's like.
 All I know is that he's like Mr Hollywood guy, Mr Celebrity.
 Like, 'I don't hang out with anybody except Hollywood celebrities'.
 Every single fucking interview I've ever fucking done, I get asked about that fucking guy...
 And for me to do interviews all the time and be asked about this certain individual...
 People think he writes music with me or something.
 He does not do that.
 I just don't get it.
 We have nothing in common.
 He doesn't even call us, he has his assistant call us to congratulate us on our record.
 Yeah, that's how pathetic he is."

 On April 22, 2008, in an interview with Artisan News Service, Wes Scantlin retracted his previous criticism of Fred Durst: "Fred got our foot in the door and helped us out tremendously.
 I think nowadays he's doing a lot of directing and we don't really speak to him too much but we appreciate everything he's ever done for our careers."

+Mancow Muller

+Metal Injection reported that in July 2003, there was a feud between Durst and Chicago-based radio host Mancow Muller.
+Limp Bizkit was booed off stage after only having played for seventeen minutes prior to Metallica's set at Hawthorne Race Course in Chicago while participating in the Summer Sanitarium Tour.
+With the crowd chanting "Fuck Fred Durst" and pelting the stage with garbage, Durst erupted after six songs, yelled homophobic slurs, threw the microphone down, and walked off stage.
+Chicago Sun-Times stated that Durst "self-destructed" in that moment.
+The incident delayed Metallica's set by 90 minutes.
+It was learned that in the days prior to the performance, Muller had been publicly criticizing Durst and Limp Bizkit's image and marketing strategies, calling them a "manufactured band" and "a fake deal", akin to the Monkees.
+He reportedly goaded concertgoers to throw makeshift projectiles such as coins at the band while they were performing.
+The band faced a class action lawsuit on behalf of the thousands of attendees on grounds of breach of contract for not completing the show.